 Other than TTL flash, the camera meter does not meter manual flash.
 We can easily adjust one hot shoe flash in manual flash mode, done trial and error by eye on the rear LCD image, or histogram.
 So people might tell you "nah, you don't need no stinkin' meter", but they only know about their one flash.
 But what about multiple studio flash?
 Not everyone uses multiple studio lights, but if you do, you certainly will appreciate the handheld meter (you already know this, really no other way to do it consistently).
 Otherwise, how will you duplicate your last sessions lighting setup again?
 Lighting is really no longer merely about exposure, but is about ratio, the relative power of each flash.
 The handheld meter makes it be easy to set each light to an exact value, both easy to do it, and in particular, to know what you are doing.
 The camera commander becomes insufficient, it only controls two individual lights, but our setup may use four lights.
 And the handheld meter is incident, the commander is reflected.
 These are big differences, and a big deal.

 This all seems pretty obvious, but usually none of it is ever mentioned in discussions about if hand-held meter is useful.
-Many people don't understand why a handheld meter might be used.
+Many people may not understand why a handheld meter might be used.
 The camera meter does reflective metering very well.
 This handheld meter purpose is normally about incident metering, and/or about metering flash.
 There may be other minor considerations, but if flash or incident metering advantages were your concerns, then the handheld meter is the solution.
 If you only want another reflected meter, I'd think about that longer.
 If you use reflected metering, the camera meter is hard to beat (but there is still flash).
 It has advantages (internal meter sees same angle of view as the lens), and it can do Spot too.
 But yes, other features are available, notably incident and flash metering.